rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Each method augments calls to H differently, and each may impose additional requirements on DST\_ext.

-These methods can be used to instantiate multiple domain separated functions (e.g., H1 and H2) by selecting distinct DST\_ext values for each (e.g., DST\_ext1, DST\_ext2).
+These methods can be used to instantiate multiple domain-separated functions (e.g., H1 and H2) by selecting distinct DST\_ext values for each (e.g., DST\_ext1, DST\_ext2).

 1. (Suffix-only domain separation.)
-    This method is useful when domain separating invocations of H from expand\_message\_xmd or expand\_message\_xof.
+    This method is useful when domain-separating invocations of H from expand\_message\_xmd or expand\_message\_xof.
-    It is not appropriate for domain separating expand\_message from HMAC-H
+    It is not appropriate for domain-separating expand\_message from HMAC-H
     {{?RFC2104}}; for that purpose, see method 4.

-    To instantiate a suffix-only domain separated function Hso, compute
+    To instantiate a suffix-only domain-separated function Hso, compute

         Hso(msg) = H(msg || DST_ext)